Is Mortgage Payable a Current Liability: Understanding Your Financial Commitments

 Is Mortgage Payable A Current Liability?

-Mortgage payable is typically classified as a long-term liability since it is a loan that is expected to be repaid over a period of more than one year.
+Mortgage payable is typically classified as a long-term liability since it is a loan that is expected to be repaid over more than one year.

 How Does Mortgage Payable Affect A Company’s Financial Statements?